mickaelsilva/chewBBACA_deprecated/README.md

 folder 2 : genomes fasta files to call the alleles (genomes from folder 1 will already be used)

 `/home/user/chewBBACA/fullBBACA.py --cs genomes/cg/
---cpu 6 -o myAnalysis -t Streptococcus_Agalactiae --genomes ./genomes/other/`
+--cpu 6 -o myAnalysis -t Streptococcus agalactiae --genomes ./genomes/other/`

 **if you have a schema**